alterm187/omegaagentsprototype/PolicyGuard.md

 ## Expected result of the team's work is:
 - product described in the task is verified regarding being or not being compliant with given policy
-- list of actions to be taken for the product, risks to be mitigated and list of incompliances
+- list of risks divided into categories, each risk with evaluated impact (low, medium, high) and likelihood (unlikely, possible, likely)
+- list of mitigation recommendations and residual risks resulting from them after addressing the main risk
 - end the conversation with TERMINATE when the task is complete

 ## While working, follow these steps: